-Digital revolution from the start of 21st century is significantly changing all fields of society, science, and medicine.
-As Homo sapiens is a story telling or narrative being, people think in stories and narratives rather than in facts, numbers, graphs, and equations.
+29th Danubian Psychiatric Symposium with the topic “Psychiatry, Medicine and Society: Homo Deus of the 21st Century and Challenges of Mental Health and Personalized Medicine” emphasize the importance of the precise, predictive, preventive, personalized, and person-centered (P5) medicine and comorbidities in our age of the COVID-19 syndemics, as well as the essentiality of bridging personal, public and global mental health within compassionate society and empathic civilization.
+P5 medicine and mental health have become very challenging and exciting topics of great interest and importance.
+There is no health without mental health as well as there is no sane, compassionate and prosperous society without public mental health and empathic civilization without global mental health.
+The way we understand individual, public and global mental health and treat mental disorders is changing rapidly.
+Digital revolution from the start of 21st century is changing significantly all fields of society, science and medicine.
+As Homo sapiens are a story telling or narrative being, people think in stories and narratives rather than in facts, numbers, graphs and equations.
 All big stories from the 20th century have collapsed and new narratives, including those on psychiatry and mental health, are emerging with a shift from a homo centric to a data centric world view.
 Emerging techno-humanism argues that Homo sapiens have completed their cosmic task and high technology is going to create a much superior Homo Deus with upgraded physical and mental abilities.
 Dataism is promising to give all scientists a common language that easily enables them to get insights across disciplinary borders.
-Big data algorithms informed by a constant stream of data from biometric sensors could monitor our behaviour, health, and disease 24/7.
-Collecting, analysing, combining and applying large quantities of various data may help to get more precise diagnosis and more effective and efficient treatments tailored to individual patients and so promoting personalized medicine instead of block-buster and stratified medicine.
-Although personalized medicine is still in its infancy age, it opens new possibilities for providing old dream “right care and treatment to the right person at the right time” into reality.
-It tends to increase resilience and optimize healthcare for every person at every stage of a disorder, from prevention to personalized treatment.
+Big data algorithms informed by a constant stream of data from biometric sensors could monitor our behavior, health and disease 24/7.
+Collecting, analyzing, combining and applying large quantities of various data may help to get more precise diagnosis and more effective and efficient treatments tailored to individual patients and so promoting personalized medicine instead of block-buster and stratified medicine.
+Although personalized medicine is still in its infancy age, it opens up new possibilities for providing old dream “right care and treatment to the right person at the right time” into reality.
+It tends to increase resilience, antifragility and optimize healthcare for every person at every stage of a disorder, from prevention to personalized and person-centered treatment.

-5 Reasons for attending 29th Danubian Psychiatric Symposium
+29th Danubian Psychiatric Symposium offers

-- Inter- and Transdisciplinary and Learning organization
+- Inter- and Transdisciplinarity – Art and Practice of Learning Organization